telerik/ajax-docs/knowledge-base/security-resolving-jquery-vulnerabilities.md

 For cross-browser support, we haven't upgraded to jQuery 3.x.
 However, if Firefox isn't a significant browser for your user base, you might consider upgrading to jQuery 3.7 or later.
 Notably, when we transitioned to jQuery 3.3.1 in 2018, most compatibility issues were with Firefox, as detailed in this [Telerik forum](https://www.telerik.com/forums/known-issues-and-important-changes#4411795) post.
 It's worth noting that Firefox's popularity has declined since then.
 However, be cautious: our suite hasn't been tested with the latest jQuery version, so potential new issues remain uncertain.

-Probably because Firefox is no popular nowadays, so far, we have not encountered any negative feedback from customers who have upgraded to jQuery 3.x.
+Firefox is not so popular nowadays and we have not encountered any negative feedback from customers who have upgraded to jQuery 3.x.
 Your experiences and insights are valuable to us, and we would greatly appreciate it if you could share the outcomes of your upgrade once completed.
 This feedback not only helps us understand the impact of such upgrades but also assists us in providing better guidance and support to our user community in the future.

 ## Addressing Scanner Flags: